niell-ion/TXRX-Doc-Hub/docs/rar/rar_preface.md

 ## 1.1 Introduction

+### How to Use This Manual

 Welcome to the TXRX RAR system.
 This manual is intended for machine operators, maintenance technicians, and field engineers.
 It provides step-by-step instructions to safely and effectively operate and maintain this equipment.

+This manual is organized into clearly labeled sections for quick reference:

+* Safety Information – Read this first.
+Covers required precautions and emergency procedures.

+* System Overview – Understand the machine's components and technical limits.

+* Installation Instructions – Step-by-step guidance for safe and correct setup.

+* Operation – Learn how to operate the machine manually or via automated sequences.

+* Maintenance – Outlines regular tasks to ensure long-term performance.

+* Troubleshooting – Helps diagnose and correct common issues.

+* Appendices – Include wiring diagrams, part numbers, and calibration logs.

+> 💡 If you're looking for a specific topic, refer to the Table of Contents or use the search function (for digital versions).

+> ⚠️ This manual does not replace proper hands-on training.
+Only qualified personnel should operate or maintain this equipment.
 ---

 ## 1.2 Safety Information